dnviti/ElegooPrinterFarm/README.md

 ```

 This builds the `elegoo-printer-farm` image, maps the project directory into the container, and exposes the app on port 8000.

+## Continuous Integration

+A GitHub Actions workflow builds the Docker image and publishes it to GitHub Container Registry on pushes to `main`.
+The image is tagged as `ghcr.io/<OWNER>/elegoo-printer-farm:latest`.